gutenbooks/api/README.md

   help [command]  display help for command
 ```

 Note that `npm run console seed all` will execute all the data seed tasks **with the exception** of the Goodreads seed.
 Goodreads data must be seeded individually.
+Additionally, before seeding Goodreads data be sure that you've configured the `GOODREADS_API_KEY` env variable.